abelj001/DragonProxy/README.md

 * [MCProtocolLib by Steveice10](https://github.com/Steveice10/MCProtocolLib)

-## Current joblist
+## Current job-list
 https://github.com/DragonetMC/DragonProxy/issues/132

 ## Known bugs/issues
  - No creative inventory
- - Movments on stairs/half blocks
+ - Movements on stairs/half blocks
- - with windows 10 sometimes If you try to run DragonProxy on the same computer you start Minecraft W10 Edition on,you may experience problems, if so you must enable [loopback for Minecraft protocol](http://pmmp.readthedocs.io/en/rtfd/faq/connecting/win10localhostcantconnect.html) .
+ - with windows 10 sometimes If you try to run Dragon-Proxy on the same computer you start Minecraft W10 Edition on,you may experience problems, if so you must enable [loopback for Minecraft protocol](http://pmmp.readthedocs.io/en/rtfd/faq/connecting/win10localhostcantconnect.html) .
- - __Servers with Certain Anticheat Plugins can sometimes register some movements as speedhacks/flying. **USE AT YOUR OWN RISK!**__
+ - __Servers with Certain Anti-cheat Plugins can sometimes register some movements as speed-hacks/flying. **USE AT YOUR OWN RISK!**__
 If you get banned from a server, we do not take responsibility!